April 20th is the biggest sales day of the year for most cannabis retailers.

-- Total sales
+- Total sales and transactions

 - Average order value

 After the 420 holiday, most stores will inevitably have sold more of some products and less of other products than estimated.
 This means overages and shortages—you’ll need to quickly move certain products to make room for others, which means more discounts and opportunities to increase revenue even after the big day.

-Leveraging data that you collected on 420 can help you to quickly move excess inventory and grow relationships with first-time customers through post-holiday discounts, giving you a great reason to make a quick second connection and attract repeat customers.
+Leveraging data that you collected on 420 can help you to quickly move excess inventory and grow relationships with first-time customers through post-holiday discounts, giving you a great reason to make a quick second connection and attract repeat business.

 Retailers must also have the right systems in place to provide peace of mind and reliability during the most important business day of the year.